 Glennallen is located on the Glenn Highway, near its junction with the Richardson Highway, 189 miles northeast of Anchorage and 141 miles southwest of Tok.

-Copper River Valley Visitor Information Center is located at the junction of the RIchardson and Glenn Highways adjacent The Hub of Alaska service station; phone (907) 822-5555.
+Copper River Valley Visitor Information Center is located at the junction of the Richardson and Glenn Highways adjacent The Hub of Alaska service station, gas, diesel, snacks and groceries; phone 907-822-5555.

 The name Glennallen is derived from the combined last names of Capt.
 Edwin F. Glenn and Lt.
 Henry T. Allen, both leaders in the early exploration of the Copper River region.
 Glennallen stretches along several miles of the Glenn Highway west from its junction with the Richardson Highway.
 The Bureau of Land Management, Alaska State Troopers and Dept. of Fish and Game have offices here.
 Glennallen is also home to the state’s only accredited resident 4-year Bible college.
-Native-owned Ahtna Corp. has its headquarters in Glennallen.
+Glennallen is headquarters for Ahtna Incorporated; Ahtna Land Use Permits may be purchased here, or go online.
 Also headquartered here is KCAM radio, which broadcasts the popular “Caribou Clatters.”

-Accommodations and dining at The Caribou Hotel and Family Restaurant.
-Camping 14 miles west of town at Tolsona Wilderness Campground; and 3 miles northeast of town at Dry Creek State Recreation Site.
-Groceries and deli items at Copper Valley IGA.
-Gas, diesel, snacks and groceries at The Hub of Alaska.
+Accommodations and dining at The Caribou Hotel, Restaurant and Service Station.
+Camping 14 miles west of town at Tolsona Wilderness Campground and next door at the Ranch House Lodge, cabin rentals and camping, restaurant and bar at the Ranch House Lodge.; camping 3 miles northeast of town at Dry Creek State Recreation Site.
+Groceries and deli items at Copper Valley IGA phone 907-822-3334.
 Wells Fargo Bank with ATM, Cross Road Medical Center.

 - Aspen Interpretive Trail is a 1-mile walk through 3 boreal forest ecosystems.